 - time spent in reporting for and returning from such training and service, or if a rejection occurs, from the place of reporting for such training and service.

 - Military Duty also includes active duty training as a reservist in the armed forces of the United States or as a member of the national guard of the United States when the call is for training only.

 - Qualified - means that the employee has the ability to perform the essential tasks of the position.
-The employee’s inability to perform one or more non-essential tasks of a position does not make him or her unqualified.
+The employee’s inability to perform one or more non-essential tasks of a position does not disqualify them.

 - All employees who are members of any reserve component of the armed forces of the United States or of the Tennessee National Guard or the U.S. Air Force Auxiliary Civil Air Patrol shall be entitled to a leave of absence from their duties for all periods of military service during which they are engaged in the performance of duty or training in the service of this State, or of the United States, under competent orders as stipulated in U.S.C.
 Title 38, § 4311-4318 and T.C.A. § 8-33-101 through 8-33-109, T.C.A. § 58-1-106 and T.C.A. § 42-7-102.